DeepKross/node/README.md

 2. The application will ask for the path to the HTML template file and the data file via the console.
 Provide the absolute paths to the template and the data files.

 3. If both files are found and valid, open a web browser and go to https://localhost:3000 to see the displayed movie information.

+### Data for testing

+In the project directory there are data folder with valid and invalid data for testing and also there are index.ejs file as a test template.

 ## Error Handling